WorldAfterCapital/WorldAfterCapital/part-four/README.md

-# Part Three: Enhancing Freedom
+# Part Four: Enhancing Freedom

 My first major aim in writing this book was to establish that we are currently experiencing a period of non-linear change, and my second aim is to outline a plan for our transition to the Knowledge Age.
 Our challenge is to overcome the limits of capitalism and move away from a society centered on the job loop toward one that instead embraces the knowledge loop.
 This section of *The World After Capital* will propose regulatory changes that would increase human freedom and unlock the promise of the digital knowledge loop.
 There are three components to this: